Show Table of Contents

 - CMAN membership timeout value

 qdiskdmembership timeout value.
 The reason is because the quorum daemon must detect failed nodes on its own, and can take much longer to do so than CMAN.
+The default value for CMAN membership timeout is 10 seconds.
 Other site-specific conditions may affect the relationship between the membership timeout values of CMAN and

 qdiskd.
 For assistance with adjusting the CMAN membership timeout value, contact an authorized Red Hat support representative.